sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 [=c_doublecolumns]::

-Each not class, since it is associated with an insert, has a count associated with it.
+Each note class, since it is associated with an insert, has a count associated with it.
 This count is a multiplier of the size of the insert against the overall height of the page.
 The routine to clear the count for a particular note class finds the particular note class for a note type.
 It is then checked for